Last Updated on

 What kind of labor could you trade for?
 How about property fortifications … you can put your hired hands to work putting up a security fence using the lumber you have stockpiled (as well as that barbed wire and razor wire) so that your property in the end looks more like a military fort from the days of America’s early pioneers rather than just another defenseless home with a welcome mat on the doorstep for violent criminals.

-We’ve had a lot to say on generators in recent articles so nothing new to add today.
+We’ve had a lot to say on generators in recent articles about survival electricity so nothing new to add today.
 A generator, specifically the “quieter” models for a few dollars more, will be key assets along with a battery bank (group of 12 volt deep cycle batteries wired together by #2 cables) for providing electricity following a loss of power.

 A fuel powered generator creates the electricity and the battery bank stores the electricity for use at a later time, including periodic low-watt usage for extended use of power (that means you don’t actually run a generator on a regular basis; only at an optimal time for charging that battery bank).